 The U.S. Securities and Exchange Commission (SEC) says that at least nine digital tokens involved in the charges are securities.
 Coinbase, which supports seven of these assets, refutes the claim saying that it does not support securities on its platform.

 “Seven of the nine assets included in the SEC’s charges are listed on Coinbase’s platform.
-None of these assets are securities.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+None of these assets are securities.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.

 Featured Image: Shutterstock/sakkmesterke/Sensvector